-ISBN 9780649387397
+ISBN 9780649405459

-Broad Stripes and Bright Stars; Stories of American History by Carolyn Sherwin Bailey
+For the Children's Hour Series.
+Broad Stripes and Bright Stars: Stories of American History by Carolyn Sherwin Bailey

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.